MattX/eurydice/spec.md

 It is not possible to create a pool value representing a pool of different types of dice.
 For instance, `3d6` is a pool of three d6s, but there is no way to represent a pool of one d6 and one d8.

-Pools may have a dimension of 0, or an empty mapping.
+Pools may have no possible outcomes (for instance, such a pool is created with expression `d{}`).
+Such a pool has dimension 0.

 The following operations are frequently referred to in this document: